|

 that history.

-To date, NU has had football trophy series with two schools: Notre Dame and, much more famously, Illinois.
+To date, NU has had football trophy series with three schools: Notre Dame, Illinois, and-- as of 2021-- Michigan.

 The Notre Dame Series